MCFP Fire Awareness Training Course Overview

-Our Fire Training courses are delivered by our own experienced Fire Safe Trainers and include classroom style training (using Films and Power-point presentations) as well as practical use of fire extinguishers on real fires using our fire simulator.
+Our fire safety training courses are delivered by our own, experienced Fire Safe trainers and include classroom-style training (using films and PowerPoint presentations) alongside practical use of fire extinguishers on real fires using our impressive fire simulator.

-Courses are tailored towards the individual company and questions and discussions are encouraged to improve learning and Fire Safety Knowledge for your employees.
+Courses can be tailored towards the individual company and questions and discussions are encouraged to improve the learning and fire safety knowledge of your employees.
 Certificates of attendance are provided to all delegates.
-MCFP can tailor courses to meet your needs.

-- Fire Warden Training Competence of the fire warden
+- Fire Warden Training Course Competence of the fire warden

-- Fire Warden Roles The fire warden should take responsibility for local fire safety
+- Fire Training - Warden Roles The fire warden should take responsibility for local fire safety

 - Fire Marshal Training The role of the fire marshal is to take control of the situation during an emergency evacuation

 Conducted by an MCFP experienced trainer and usually held at the client’s premises, this course lasts for approximately two and a half hours and a certificate is issued to each delegate upon successful completion of the course.
 The course format is as follows:

 1. Fire Training Course – Introduction

-The Fire current Fire Laws, understanding of the fire triangle, housekeeping in the workplace, ignition and spread of fire.
+Educates delegates on the current fire laws, understanding the fire triangle, housekeeping in the workplace, ignition and spread of fire.
 Use of DVD to highlight the importance of fire induction and general fire safety.

 3. Fire Training Course – Fire Risk Assessment

-Explanation of what a Fire Risk Assessment is and how to carry one out in the workplace.
+Explanation of what a fire risk assessment is and how to carry one out in the workplace.
 Group discussion about safety hazards and general fire safety on the current company premises.

 4. Fire Training Course – Portable Fire Extinguisher Theory

-Practical use of portable fire extinguishers; outside in the car park or similar area.
+Practical use of portable fire extinguishers outside in the car park or a similar area.
 MCFP supply the fire extinguishers for discharging and use a real fire simulator for improved learning.
 It is our hope that all delegates use the extinguishers to get a real feel for how they work and how to use them, allowing them to feel more confident in their abilities to use an extinguisher should it ever become a requirement in real life.

 The roles the fire warden is likely to be required to undertake include:

-Regular checks of the area to ensure that fire safety is not compromised like blocked exits, broken or wedged doors and missing equipment.
+- Regular checks of the area to ensure that fire safety is not compromised e.g. blocked exits, broken or wedged doors and missing equipment.

-Ensuring that people in the area are aware of the fire and evacuation procedures, in particular the means of raising the alarm
+- Ensuring that people in the area are aware of the fire and evacuation procedures and, in particular, the means of raising the fire alarm.

-Ensuring that the area is clear in the event of an evacuation, eg. by sweeping it
+- Ensuring that the area is clear in the event of an evacuation eg. by sweeping it and removing potential hazards.

-Checking the adequacy of means of evacuation if a disabled person is in the area
+- Checking the adequacy of means of evacuation if a disabled or vulnerable person is in the area.

 Fire Marshal Training

-The fire marshal should be familiar with the emergency procedures and the roles of all the people.
-Most organisations have a business continuity plan, which is often the source of the emergency response procedures, and this information must be made known to and understood by the fire marshal.
-The key role and responsibilities of the fire marshal include:
+It is the fire marshal's duty to be familiar with the emergency fire evacuation and safety procedures and the roles of all the people within the workplace.
+Most organisations have a business continuity plan which is often the source of their emergency response procedures.
+This information must be made known to and understood by the fire marshal.
+The key duties and responsibilities of the fire marshal include:

-- Having a thorough understanding of the procedures required to reduce the spread or effect of the cause of the emergency
+- Having a thorough understanding of the procedures required to reduce the spread and effect of the cause of the fire.

 Practical Use of Fire Extinguishers Course